 - Hotel Belmar: luxury hotel with gorgeous views of the mountains.
 Beautiful wood rooms, very quiet.

 - Monteverde Country Lodge.
 We stayed at the Country Lodge and really enjoyed it.
-The restaurant is excellent.
+Cute, cozy, very cabin in the woods like hotel.
+Excellent restaurant.

 Day 11: Monteverde